Charlotte and Dick Green: Bent's Fort

 She was also known for the dances and parties that she held.
-For instance, she held a party for General Stephen Kearny with a fandango, which she enjoyed.
-Colonel Henry Inman noted her confident dancing skill.
+For instance, she held a party for General Stephen Kearny with a fandango, where her dancing was described as confident by Colonel Henry Inman.
 (Note: Inman was quoted as saying that Charlotte was always "the center of attention, the belle of the evening...
 She knew her worth and danced accordingly."
 The statement seems to be part of Garrard's journal entry.)
 Charlotte's food and entertainment were welcome occupations for mountain men-hunters and trappers-and military troops who spent quiet and lonely nights in the frontier.
 She was remembered by explorers John C. Frémont and George Ruxton.

 The cook's room, off the kitchen had books and slates, which may mean that Charlotte was responsible for looking after children.

 Very dark, Andrew was called Black Whiteman by some of the Native Americans.
 Called Turtle Shell, by the Cheyenne, he could speak some of their language and was a cook at the fort.
 It is possible that he was with the Bents in 1830, before the fort was established.
 He was ultimately freed by William Bent.